This page details one or more prototype versions of Monster Party.

 One of the Elephant Man's eyes is visible through the mask in the US version.

 The eggs in Round 2 release Alien facehuggers in the prototype.
-These were changed to bubbles in the US version, although they're still visually based on Alien eggs.
+These were changed to bubbles in the US version, although the eggs were left unchanged.

 To mask (heh) this guy's resemblance to Jason Voorhees from the Friday the 13th series, his hockey mask was changed to an umpire mask.
 He also takes 48 (!) hits to kill in the prototype, which was changed to just 8 in the US version.
 This may have been a joke about Jason being nigh-invulnerable in the movies.

 In the prototype, the ghosts were originally jiangshi, or Chinese hopping vampires.
 As Western players likely wouldn't know what these were, they were changed into a more familiar form, and their hopping behavior was replaced with a more ghostly back-and-forth floating.